130+ Hobbies to List on a Resume (Examples & Guide)

 Hobbies and interests on a resume can also be useful if you are changing careers, a student applying for an internship, or you have little to no work experience.

-What are good hobbies to put on a resume?
+What are good hobbies to include on a resume?

 Explore our U.S. resume guide for more tips and tricks from career advice experts on crafting a resume that stands out to recruiters.

-How many hobbies should I have on my resume?
+How many hobbies should I include on my resume?

 When it comes to listing hobbies on a resume, it is important to keep it to a select few.
 You want to make sure that you list only hobbies that are relevant to the job you are applying for and emphasize your skills.